Obituary of John Harlow Martin, Jr.

 The funeral serve will be held Sunday at 3:00 PM, at the Barry Funeral Home, 807 W. Chestnut Street.
 Burial will be in Lee Valley Cemetery.

 Relatives and friends may call at the funeral home on Sunday from 1 to 3 PM, prior to the funeral service.

 Please wear a mask, social distance and adhere to Covid-19 guidelines.

-Memorial contributions may be made to the First Presbyterian Church of Rome.To plant a tree in memory of John Martin, Jr., please visit Tribute Store
+Memorial contributions may be made to the First Presbyterian Church of Rome.To plant a beautiful memorial tree in memory of John Martin, Jr., please visit our Tree Store